EPA: 'Forever chemicals' pose risk even at very low levels – KION546

 Associated Press

-WASHINGTON (AP) — The Environmental Protection Agency is warning that two nonstick and stain-resistant compounds in drinking water pose health risks at levels below the government’s ability to detect them.
+WASHINGTON (AP) — The Environmental Protection Agency is warning that two nonstick and stain-resistant compounds in drinking water pose health risks at levels so low they cannot currently be detected.
 Most uses of so-called “forever chemicals” known as PFOA and PFOS have been voluntarily phased out by U.S. manufacturers.
 But there are some ongoing uses.
-The EPA on Wednesday issued nonbinding health advisories setting the permissible health thresholds for PFOA and PFOS to near zero.
+The EPA on Wednesday issued nonbinding health advisories setting health risk thresholds for PFOA and PFOS to near zero.
+Environmental and public health groups hail the EPA’s action.
 The chemicals are in products including cardboard packaging and carpets.
-The chemicals remain in the environment because they don’t degrade over time.
-Serious health conditions associated with the chemicals include cancer and reduced birth weight.
+The chemicals remain in the environment because they don’t degrade.
+Serious health conditions associated with the chemicals include cancer.